-Our members have included legends of journalism – Herbert Bayard Swope, Arthur Brisbane, William Randolph Hearst, [the original], Lincoln Steffens and John Steinbeck, a recipient of the Nobel Prize in Literature.
+The original qualification for membership was 30 years of New York newspaper work and, not surprisingly, it was a sacrosanct men’s club.
+Members have included Herbert Bayard Swope, Arthur Brisbane, William Randolph Hearst, Lincoln Steffens and John Steinbeck, a recipient of the Nobel Prize in Literature.

 But the actual name “Silurians” refers to the Paleozoic Era of The Silurian Age, when scorpions first began emerging from water.
 In time, the name “Silurian” was used to describe an ancient warlike tribe that lived in South Wales, where extensive coral rock formations from the Paleozoic Era were first discovered.
 The Welsh “Silures” fought Roman invaders to the death in AD 48 when they invaded and tried to conquer their land.

 In deference to this ancient tribe of gutsy “Silures,” the founding newsmen named their new society “The Silurians” and dubbed themselves “a bunch of old geezers.”
 The first members included Society president Charles Edward Russell, William O. Inglis, Perry Walton, David G. Baillie and 47 other distinguished newpapermen.